aaru-dps/Aaru.Documentation/formats.md

 ## Command description

-This operation will list all filters, dump media formats, partitioning schemes and filesystems supported by your version of Aaru.
+This operation will list all filters, dumpable media formats, partitioning schemes, and filesystems supported by your version of Aaru.

 ## Command usage